mstratis/dotfiles/README.md

 Since you're not me, you probably want to update the name and email values in .gitconfig.
 If you run the setup script, it will guide you through that.

+##Updates

+If you want to add or update your dotfiles, do so in ~/.dotfiles and then rerun the script.
+This will make sure everything stays synced.

 ##A Matt Hodges project

 Made by [@hodgesmr](http://twitter.com/hodgesmr).